munozsan03/Astro_Team4/README.md

 # Proposal:

-**Problem Statement**
+**Problem Background**

 Long-term human spaceflight can expose astronauts to extreme conditions such as microgravity, radiation, and confined environments which can disrupt multiple biological systems.

 These disruptions can lead to increased risk of:
-Bone density loss
+Bone Density Loss
-Muscle atrophy and metabolic dysfunction Neurobiological degeneration
+Muscle Atrophy and Metabolic Dysfunction Neurobiological Degeneration

-Evaluating potential drug therapeutics for these risks is challenging due to the lack of clinical trials in these extreme environments.
+Terrestrial solutions to these risks include drug therapeutics that require clinical trials to be approved.
+Evaluating potential drug therapeutics during space travel for these risks is challenging due to the lack of clinical trials in these extreme environments.
 Our proposal targets future drug discovery in space missions that tackle issues of bone density loss, muscle atrophy, and neurodegeneration.

-These three risks are not currently being tested in humans during space travel, however different rodent tests have been conducted to measure these risks, like NASA's Rodent Research-1 and Rodent Research-3.
+**Problem Statement**

+We need to address the lack of clinical trials to test the safety and efficacy of potential therapeutics during space travel.

 **Approach**